jonhare/vlc-deep-learning-labs/keras-tutorial.md

 * How to serialise and deserialise trained models.
 * How to load your own image created outside of the MNIST dataset, and pass it through the network.
 * How to visualise the filters learned by the network.
-* How to implement advanced network features like branching and custom layers.
+* How to implement networks with branching and merging.

 ## Prerequisites
 To use this tutorial you'll use the Python 2 language with the `keras` deep learning library and the `theano` and `tensorflow` backends.
 We'll also use the `scikit-learn` and `numpy` packages.